AbdurRafay-Qureshi/home_cloud/README.md

 ## 🙏 Acknowledgments

-- Flask framework for the powerful backend
+- Flask framework for the powerful and simple backend
-- Modern web standards for the responsive interface
+- Flask-Bcrypt for secure password hashing
-- The open-source community for inspiration
+- The open-source community for inspiration and tools

 ---

 **⚠️ Security Note:** This application is designed for personal use on trusted home networks.
-For production or public-facing deployments, implement proper authentication, HTTPS, and security measures.
+For production or public-facing deployments, implement proper authentication enhancements, HTTPS, rate limiting, and additional security measures.

-**💡 Tip:** To find your local IP for network access, run `ipconfig` (Windows) or `ifconfig` (Mac/Linux) in your terminal.
+**💡 Tips:**
+- Use strong passwords for your accounts
+- Regularly backup your `E:/cloud` folder
+- Keep the `users.json` file secure (contains password hashes)
+- Don't expose this server to the public internet without additional security

+**📧 Support:** For issues or questions, please open an issue on GitHub.